magicgh/os-lab/docs/src/memory_management/README.md

 #### Description

 Partitions are created dynamically, so each process is loaded into a partition of exactly the same size as that process.
+Data structure is used in dynamic partitioning to maintain allocated blocks and empty blocks.

 #### Strengths